 CRUTCH chronicles the life of Bill Shannon, an internationally renowned artist, break dancer and skate punk, who wields his crutches as tools of expression and weapons of provocation.

-SACHI CUNNINGHAM, Co-Director, Co-Producer
+SACHI CUNNINGHAM, Co-Director, Executive Producer

-CHANDLER EVANS, Co-Director, Co-Producer
+CHANDLER EVANS, Co-Director, Executive Producer

 Chandler Evans is a writer/director, whose award winning videos have garnered over 50 million views online.
 Evans has written for shows on CBS and the CW.
 His work in advertising includes writing and directing commercial spots for companies such as Procter & Gamble, Disney, KB Homes, and Singapore Airlines.
 He wrote VISIONS OF EVEREST, a feature documentary about Erik Weihenmayer, the only blind man to summit Mount Everest.
 Evans wrote and directed a groundbreaking, participatory web series for Disney Studios and, most recently, was Buzzfeed.com’s top video producer/director.
 Evans has an MFA in screenwriting from UCLA.

 EARL COLE, Co-Producer